Your project is unique? Let’s talk about it!

 This field is for validation purposes and should be left unchanged.

 The manufacturing industry is a crucial pillar of ASEAN’s economy, driving regional growth and global trade.
 Despite facing challenges such as rising costs and economic slowdowns in late 2022, ASEAN remained resilient and was the only region that experienced growth in its manufacturing sector, while key global economies like the US, China, Japan, and the eurozone saw contractions.
-ASEAN’s Purchasing Managers’ Index (PMI) showed continuous growth, albeit at a slower pace, reflecting the region’s critical role in global manufacturing and supply chains.
+Additionally, ASEAN’s Purchasing Managers’ Index (PMI) showed continuous growth, albeit at a slower pace, reflecting the region’s critical role in global manufacturing and supply chains.

-Key drivers of ASEAN’s manufacturing growth
+Key Drivers of ASEAN’s Manufacturing Growth

 Manufacturing market overview by country